-At all Grass Track events, including official practice, qualified First Aid personnel must be in attendance with full First Aid equipment including a stretcher.
+At all Grass Track events, including official practice, a minimum of 4 × qualified First Aid personnel must be in attendance with full First Aid equipment including a stretcher.

-For events of National status and above arrangements must also be made for a Doctor or Paramedic, with appropriate equipment for racing, to be in attendance during racing and official practicing with two ambulances being available.
+For events of National status and above arrangements must also be made for 2 Doctors or 2 Paramedics, with appropriate equipment for racing, to be in attendance during racing and official practicing with TWO ambulances being available.